wlonk/arcadia/rules/outcomes.rst

 Passion) when you get the lowest outcome, or to take all the magical side-effects.

+-  Ace or two: All the consequences, and take a mark.
--  Ace through four: All the consequences, or take a mark.
+-  Three or four: All the consequences, or take a mark.
 -  Five through nine: One of the consequences.
 -  Ten through King: None of the consequences.

 Custom outcomes
 ---------------

-As the GM, you can make custom outcomes!
+As the Host, you can make custom outcomes!
 Consider if someone's lost in the woods (or in a magical labyrinth).
 Outcomes can define how long it takes to get out, or how desperately lost you become, or similar.
 Similarly, you could make an outcome for financial risk: from ruin to